kenwu020902/Restaurant-Customer-Relationship-Management-CRM-/README.md

 A simple customer management system for restaurants with UK address lookup.

-What it does
+What it does?
-Saves customer names, phone numbers, and addresses
+(1) Saves customer names, phone numbers, and addresses

-Looks up UK addresses using postcodes
+(2) Looks up UK addresses using postcodes

-Stores everything in your browser (no login needed)
+(3) Stores everything in your browser (no login needed)

-Works on mobile and desktop
+(4) Works on mobile and desktop

 Try it
-Enter postcodes like:

-BT7 1EX (Belfast)

-SW1A 1AA (London)

-EH1 1RE (Edinburgh
+Enter postcodes like: BT7 1EX (Belfast) SW1A 1AA (London) EH1 1RE (Edinburgh

 Built With
 HTML, CSS, JavaScript